aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/mppsaveoptions/_index.md

 ```

-Gets a value indicating whether to write filter data when saving to MPP.
+Gets a value indicating whether to write filter data when saving a project to MPP for format.

 --------------------